PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - Vertmore action are : `Edit` & `Delete`.
     - On Edit, opens edit dialog of that Grant.
-    - On Delete, peform delete action.
+    - On Delete, perform delete action.

 ### UI Rule